-To request information on how to apply for this scholarship, please email Greg Shelnutt, Chair of the UD Department of Art and Design and Cindy Delaney, BA for the Department of Art & Design. firstname.lastname@example.org and email@example.com.
+To request information on how to apply for this scholarship, please email Natalija Mijatović, Chair of the UD Department of Art and Design and Cindy Delaney, BA for the Department of Art & Design. email@example.com and and firstname.lastname@example.org.

 The College of Arts and Sciences accepts nominations for the Undergraduate Teacher's Assistant Program (UTA) at the end of each spring semester.
 Only one full-time student will be assigned per faculty member, and faculty must apply on behalf of their student.